paypal/paypal-android/adr/2-remove-core-api-and-http-request-factories/index.md

 ### Also: Remove HTTP Request Factories

-The current design also resulted in the creation of `HttpRequestFactory` objects through TDD.
-These objects make testing `HTTPRequest` objects easier, but they exist mostly because of the one-to-one relationship between Feature Clients and their API component.
+The current design also resulted in the creation of [HttpRequestFactory][2] objects through TDD.
+These objects make testing `HttpRequest` objects easier, but they exist mostly because of the one-to-one relationship between Feature Clients and their API component.

 We should remove http request factories as well and implement each `API` class as a [Deep Module][1]: